ATNF/askapsdp/Code/Components/CP/docs/current/doc/general/parset.rst

         [ab013,ab012,ab011,ab010]

 3. The repeat operator ‘*’ can be used to repeat the same value n times.
-It must be preceeded by an integer value to take effect.
+It must be preceded by an integer value to take effect.
 E.g::

         [5*0] is expanded to [0,0,0,0,0]